Finnish torpedo boat S2: The last journey of the torpedo boat S2

 The stormy sea created big problems for the torpedo boats when their propellers were lifted too close to the surface.
-This reduced their efficiency and what worsened the situation was the fact that the S2's bearings were worn out, which caused a lot of vibrations in the ship and threatened to open up a leak where the shaft went through the hull.
+This reduced their efficiency and what worsened the situation was that the S2's bearings were worn out, which caused a lot of vibrations in the ship and threatened to open up a leak where the shaft went through the hull.
 Both of the torpedo boats began taking in water in the high seas.
 This was mainly due to the construction of the superstructure.
 The coal was also slowly running out since the crew had to feed more into the boilers than usual due to the high seas.
 The flotilla leader Klas Horn sent out a distress call on behalf of the torpedo boats.
 The rescue ship Protector, which was located in Vaasa, received the distress call through the Finnish headquarters in Helsinki, and the message was also received by the Swedish rescue vessel Helios.
 Both promised that they would come to the rescue.

 The ships of the formation were soon given orders to go on their own to the closest available harbor.
 The gun boat Klas Horn headed for the Swedish coast, the gun boat Hämeenmaa headed for Vaasa and the torpedo boat S1 barely made it to Mäntyluoto outside Pori.
 She had only a few pieces of coal left when arriving there.
 S2 also tried to go to Pori, but the engines and the pumps could not function fully and the leaking worsened.
 It also seemed like rescue was too far away.
 Land was in sight and the radio operator of S2 was in contact with the radio station in Vaasa almost until the moment of disaster.
 The last message from the ship arrived at 1.23 pm, barely two minutes before she sank.
 The answer from the radio operator on S2 on the call from Vaasa was short: "I can not work now".